kurohi/deeplearninglessons/notes_deeplearning.md

 -To implement, denote a single depth-slice then constrain the neurons of each depth-slice to use the same weights and bias -By doing this all "pixels" in the convolutional layer have the same weight vector, because width-height-wise they are the same

+#####Convolutional layer hyperparameters
+-Kernel size (filter size)
+-Output depth
+-Stride
+-Zero-padding: Used in case of wanting to keep the input size on the output

+####Pooling Layers
+-Commonly inserted between convolutional layers to reduce the spatial size of the layers